Sources of funding

 Master’s - operated in a similar way to undergraduate loans.
 In 2018/19, the most that can be borrowed is £10,609, these are non-means-tested and cover tuition fees and living expenses.
 More information can be found here.

-PhDs – loans will be introduced from 1 August 2018.
+PhDs – loans were introduced in August 2018.
 Worth up to £25,000, these will be non-means-tested, and will cover tuition fees, maintenance or any other study-related costs.
 They're aimed at students who have lived in England for the last three years for a reason other than study.
 More information can be found here.

 Scholarships and grants